EmeraldSlash/SessionLocker/README.md

 - Find ways to make typechecking a little more convenient.
 It's pretty good right now, but there are still two big annoyances which I'd like to resolve:
   - Passing userdata into `LockerSpec` callbacks (e.g. you have a table associated with the `LockerState` that you want to access from within a callback)
   - Getting `LockerState.SaveData` casted into the actual SaveData type defined by the user with minimal friction (and accessing the save data in the first place might be annoyance for some people if they'd like to store it in more convenient place)
+- Figure out how to deal with `DataStore` request limits.
+Should there be some kind of API for saying whether a particular DataStore request is allowed to happen or not, so that game code can control `DataStore` budget usage?

 ## Design